makersacademy/makers-twitter-bot/README.md

 ```
   As a manager,
-  so that my staff are not notified unduly
+  so that I am not notified unduly
   I only want to see a post if there are new tweets available.
 ```
 #### Implementation details: